Home Away from Home | Airbnb Transforms Tech into Splendid Hospitality

 Welcome to the wonderful world of Airbnb, where there are more than 650 getaway destinations close to home in Central Virginia, the Roanoke Valley and Smith Mountain Lake.
-The number of listings for short-term rentals in the Old Dominion has grown 172 percent between 2016 and 2018.
+The number of listings for short-term apartments, two bedroom townhomes, or houses for rent in the Old Dominion has grown 172 percent between 2016 and 2018.
 So now, on a moment’s notice, you can zero in on a splendid property that offers everything on your wish list, for a weekend’s exhale or a romantic getaway with your honey.
 How about fulfilling that long-imagined private retreat to indulge your love for writing poetry?
 You’re on.
+However, if you are trying to find help to rent your property then this platform is perfect for you, it’ll take care of all your renting needs and all you have to worry about is about your rental property maintenance.

 The “sharing economy” can provide lodging around the world or via a quick flight or train ride north to a top 10 U.S. metro—Washington, Philadelphia, Boston or NYC.
 Pleasant and simple for retirees, quick Airbnb jaunts can even be found just down the road.
 The site makes it easy to search with numerous filters for a pool and a hammock, gourmet kitchen, fishing, proximity to restaurants and shopping, and yes, pet-friendly accommodations.
 Imagine it, because you will find it; Airbnb.com offers every kind of accommodation from opulent to offbeat.